 At Lindholm Høje, you will see one of Scandinavia’s best preserved Viking findings – dug out from a thick layer of sand which has kept the secrets of Lindholm Høje for thousands of years.

 Lindholm Høje exhibits burial sites from both the Germanic Iron Age and the Viking Age – 682 graves and 150 stone ships have been found on the site.
-North of the burial site was a village, and here, remains of houses, fences and wells have been discovered.
+North of the burial site was a village where remains of houses, fences and wells have been discovered.

 Lindholm Høje Museum - history comes alive

-At the Lindholm Høje Museum At Lindholm Høje you will find exhibitions and the history of the area comes alive.
-With an outset in the recovered relics, you will be introduced to Viking life through magnificent reconstructions, panoramas, illustrations and 3D animations.
+At the Lindholm Høje Museum you will find exhibitions that bring the history of the area to life.
+Displaying various recovered relics, you will be introduced to the ways of the Vikings through magnificent reconstructions, panoramas, illustrations and 3D animations.
 Experience how the inhabitants of Lindholm kept cattle, worked the field, built and decorated their houses, cooked, wove and traded.

 How did they live in the Iron and Viking ages in Aalborg?
 What did they eat and drink?
 What did they believe in?
 All this is presented through exciting new techniques as well as the original burial site at Lindholm Høje and Lindholm Høje Museum.